fathimakubra/fathimakubra/README.md

 ## Hi there 👋
 👇 Check out my Git Hub Profile 👇

-I'm a QA Engineer with 6+ Years of Experience who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
+I'm an SDET with 6+ Years of Experience who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
 My main goal is to improve my professional skills while recreating & redesigning projects in world of Data Science.
 Currently Pursuing BSc Online Degree in Data Science and Programming from IIT Madras.